Contact us: 01935 850555

 All children learn through play with a mixture of child initiated and teacher led learning opportunities.
 Learning takes place both indoors and outdoors.

-The School’s Saplings programme is planned on a two-year basis in the Nursery and Reception classes.
 Different topics are introduced which the children explore through a variety of mediums, including books, art, drama, music, ICT, crafts and model making.
 The School gradually introduces synthetic phonics and the basics of literacy are taught daily through a structured reading scheme.
 Numeracy is introduced through different activities, such as counting games, weighing activities and measuring, and is also taught daily.
 All children are encouraged to participate in dance, music and sport.
 All children are gradually introduced to the principles of writing, and to the use of computers.
-At the end of a two year period the children are enthusiastic and confident learners, who are ready for the more structured, less play-based, environment of Year 1.
+Ultimately the children become enthusiastic and confident learners, who are ready for the more structured, less play-based, environment of Year 1.

 Our Forest School Programme aims to take the classroom outside into our wonderful environment at our Chilton Cantelo site.